"Welcome, ladies and gentlemen, to the Night Gallery."

 Ironic Hell: "Hell's Bells", Certain Shadows on the Wall", "Pamela's Voice", "Lone Survivor".

 Obfuscating Disability: One episode had a con man faking being crippled to collect a fat settlement visiting a shrine in Mexico with reputed miraculous healing powers visited by sick and infirm pilgrims - he intends to get "cured" and walk out scot-free in front of an insurance investigator.
-As he saunters out, a miracle does occur - he's miraculously stricken blind.
+As he saunters out, a miracle does occur - just as a blind child gains sight again, the con man's miraculously stricken blind.

 Sadist Teacher: "Class of '99".
 The teacher, played by Vincent Price, is instilling in his graduating class lessons in bigotry and hatred.
 It helps that they're robots.